astronomer/docs/astro/develop-project.md

 numpy==1.22.1
 ```

+This example assumes that the name of each of your Python packages is identical to the name of its corresponding GitHub repository.
+In other words,`mypackage1` is both the name of the package and the name of the repository.

 ### Step 2: Create Dockerfile.build

 1. In your Astro project, create a duplicate of your `Dockerfile` and name it `Dockerfile.build`.